facebook/fatal/README.md

 [Try it online](http://abel.web.elte.hu/shell/metashell) using [Metashell](https://github.com/sabel83/metashell): http://abel.web.elte.hu/shell/metashell

-## Examples
+## Documentation
+A learn-by-example guide is available under the `lesson/` directory.
+Demo programs are also available under the `demo/` directory.
-Demonstration applications can be found under the `demo/` directory.
+Extensive documentation with examples can be found inline in the source header files.

 ## Philosophy